lennijusten/TickIDNet/README.md

 There is also a strong correlation between the relative size of the tick in the image and the networks accuracy.
 For better results try cropping the pictures closely around the tick.

 ## 3) Sample Image Data
 The images available in this repository were used in the evaluation of TickIDNet.
-The majority of images used in the development of TickIDNet, including these, were initially sourced from [iNaturalist](https://www.inaturalist.org/).
+The majority of images used in the development of TickIDNet, including those in the `\Sample Images` folder, were initially sourced from [iNaturalist](https://www.inaturalist.org/).
 The citations below reference the publically available image data from iNaturalist:

 Ixodes scapularis Say, 1821 in GBIF Secretariat (2019).
 GBIF Backbone Taxonomy.
 Checklist dataset https://doi.org/10.15468/39omei accessed via GBIF.org on 2020-11-23.